Decline in COVID-19 infections and deaths among PAHO member countries

 Additionally, he said, weekly COVID-19 deaths have been falling, with 15,523 new deaths reported, representing an 18.4 per cent decline.

-“All parts of the region reported declines in deaths, ranging from a 6.9 per cent drop in the Caribbean to a 27.9 per cent decrease in Central America,” Dr Barbosa said.

-He was speaking during PAHO's weekly COVID-19 digital media briefing on Wednesday, March 16.
+“All parts of the region reported declines in deaths, ranging from a 6.9 per cent drop in the Caribbean to a 27.9 per cent decrease in Central America,” Dr Barbosa said, during PAHO's weekly COVID-19 digital media briefing on Wednesday.

-He pointed out that since the virus' arrival in the Americas two years ago, some 149 million cases have been detected with 2.6 million deaths.
+He pointed out that since the virus arrived in the Americas two years ago, some 149 million cases have been detected with 2.6 million deaths.

 The PAHO Assistant Director said that while regional countries are largely reporting declines, cases are again rising in other parts of the world.